LGN520/farreach-public/benchmark.md

 ## Prepartion phase

-- Loading phase
+- Loading phase for each server scale (e.g., 2/16/32/64/128 servers)
 	+ Configuration
 		* In nocache/config.ini, set workloadmode, total_server_logical_num, and per-server logical_server_idxes accordingly
 			- If workloadmode=0, also set bottleneck_serveridx_for_rotation and total_server_logical_num_for_rotation accordingly (NOTE: total_server_logical_num_for_rotation must = total_server_logical_num here)
 	+ Under the main client, perform the loading phase and backup for evaluation time reduction
 		* Launch nocache/ in switch and servers
 		* Run `bash scripts/remote/load_and_backup.sh`, which will kill servers after backup
-- For each workload (e.g., workloada)
+- Workload analysis for each workload (e.g., workloada)
 	+ Under the main client
 		* Update workload_name with the workload in keydump/config.ini
 		* `cd benchmark/ycsb; ./bin/ycsb run keydump; cd ../../`